sunchit17/sunchit17.github.io/_posts/2020-09-27-google-challenge.md

 - **FIRST QUESTION**
 Given an array A of N integers, we have to perform Q queries of type:

 L R
 determine the count of distinct prime numbers that divide all array values from index L to R.

 Note: Have to store each query output in an array.

 Example:
 A = {4,6,3,18,36,54}
 Q = 3
 query = {{0,1},{2,5},{3,5}}

 Output:
 1
 1
 2

 Explanation:
 1 - only 2 divides 4 & 6
 1 - only 3 divides 3,18,36 & 54
 2 - 2 and 3 both divide 18,36 & 54

-##### I was able to solve this question :D but failed one of the hidden test cases :(
+#### I was able to solve this question :D but failed one of the hidden test cases :(

 - **SECOND QUESTION**
 Given an array A of cost of alphabets (lower case only) (size - 26), where A[i] represents the cost of the i<sup>th</sup> alphabet, construct the lexicographically largest string 'S' such that the cost is exactly 'W' (repetition is allowed)

 Example:
 A = {1,3,4,5,7,8,9,15,6,7,4,3,12,4,5,6,7,8,12,45,6,21,32,9,76,1}
 W = 77

 Output:
 "yz"

 Explanation:
 "yz" has weight 77 and is lexicographically largest.

-##### Wasn't able to solve this question :(
+#### Wasn't able to solve this question :(

 ### EXPERIENCE

 After appearing in the challenge, I believe I have to work harder on my skills so that I achieve what I've set for myself.
 The level of questions was somewhere between medium and hard, in my opinion.
+Have to keep looking forward and keep working on my problem solving skills :zap:

 _Thanks_